JakeyGilly/JakeyGilly/README.md

 	</a>
 </div>

-### Here are some noteable projects which I programmed
+### Here are some notable projects which I programmed
 <div align="center">
 	<a src="https://github.com/JakeyGilly?tab=repositories"><img align="center" src="/repo.svg"></a>
 </div>